Today we are going to see how to use the CBT Anxiety thought record worksheet to manage your anxiety and panic effectively.

 Anxiety Hacks can be easy to understand but when it comes to implementing them they may be tough.
 If you are an anxiety sufferer you very well know that not everything that you feel can be expressed.
 That is the reason you need somewhat personalized and somewhat unconventional ways to deal with anxiety.
 You may […]

 In the earlier articles, we discussed the causes of anxiety and panic attacks.
+But the problem is that you interpret anxiety symptoms in a different way that disturbs you.

 Anxiety and panic might have a host of different causes but the maintenance factors are usually the thoughts, views, and behaviors related to anxiety.